-Barrister Legenju is the Fomer State Counsel of the Gambia, Barrister and soicitor of the Supreme Courts of the Gambia and Cameroon.
-He is the Regional President of the Camerooon National Youth Council SWR and Executive Director of the Alliance for Social Justice and Development.
+Barrister Legenju is the former State Counsel of the Gambia, Barrister and solicitor of the Supreme Courts of the Gambia and Cameroon.
+He is the Regional President of the Cameroon National Youth_Council SWR and Executive Director of the Alliance for Social Justice and Development.

-For a better assimilation and direction by this manual it is primordial for the reader to understand the Cameroon Justice peculiarity called:whose lies in the fact that it Cameroon. is an upshoot of two systems (The legal Common Law inherited from the former British Cameroon and the Civil Law inherited from French the Former Cameroon).
-The Cameroonian Legal comprises of system both a common law iudicial system and law judicial civil system.
-In Civil Matters, the common law applicable system in the Former British civil law system is that laws are written in a codified, and group, not defined by judges.
-Civil law is a set of legal ideas and systems that have been derived from Justinian's law.
-Civil law considers legislation the only source of law, and the court system is not bound by judicial precedents.
-Judges have limited very authority in interpreting the law.
+For a better assimilation and direction by this manual, it is primordial for the reader to understand the Cameroon Justice system whose peculiarity lies in the fact that it is an upshot of legal systems (The two Common Law inherited from the former British Cameroon and the Civil Law inherited from the Former French Cameroon).

+The Cameroonian Legal system comprises of both a common law judicial system and a civil law judicial system.
+In civil matters, the Common Law system is applicable in the former British Trusteeship, former codified, and not defined by judges.
+Civil Law is a set of legal ideas and systems that have been derived from Justinian's law.
+Civil Law considers legislation the source of law and the court system is not bound by judiprecedents.
+Judges have very limited authority in interpreting the law.
 The court system is less confrontational, with lawyers having very limited oral submissions to make.
 The Judge is the law lord and is less flexible with regards to the interpretation of the law.

-Trusteeship, Former Southern Cameroons now the South West and North Wes Regions the Republic Cameroon popularly Anglophone On the hand, Former other French Trusteeship, and now popularly known French Cameroun covering eight (80)regions out of the ten (10) in Cameroon apply strictly the Civil Law Judicial System.
+Southern Cameroons now the South West and North West Regions of the Republic of Cameroon popularly referred to as Anglophone Cameroon.
+On the other hand, former French Trusteeship, now popularly known as French Cameroon covering eight (08) regions out of the ten (10) in Cameroon apply strictly the Civil Law Judicial System.

-It is important to note some peculiarities and differences between the Civil and the Common judicial law systems.
-The main feature in a

-The Common system on the otherhand mostly consist of case-based law and relies mainly on precedence.
-The Court sessions are more oral confrontational, and with lawyers having a major role in guiding the judges the in interpretation of the law.
+It is important to note some peculiarities and differences between the Civil and the Common Law judicial systems.
+The main feature in a Civil Law system is that Laws are written in a group, mainly on precedence.
+The Court sessions are more oral and adversarial, with lawyers having a major role in guiding the judges in the interpretation of the law.
 Judges are very flexible with interpretation of the law with guided submissions of lawyers.
-Within The Common Law Legal System, the principle of binding precedence is very much alive such that Judges of Lower Courts are to a greater extend bound by Judgments (Interpretations and Positions of the law interpreted and pronounced by superior Courts).
+Within the Common Law Legal System, the legal principle of binding precedence is very much alive such that Judges of Lower Courts are to a greater extent bound by Judgments (Interpretations and Positions of the law interpreted and pronounced by superior Courts).